 jquery-ajaxreadystate was developed out of a necessity to access the response headers from an AJAX request before the transfer is completed.
 Vanilla JS proponents would be quick to say “just create your own XHR object,” and while they do have a point, jQuery’s AJAX wrapper provides many powerful features and is invaluable for legacy browser support.

 The jQuery AJAX implementation is somewhat limited in that it does not provide a way of responding to the readystatechange events that fire during the AJAX request.
 The jQuery.ajax API documentation actually states the following.

 While this statement is true for most use cases, what if you want to access the response headers or status code before the entire request completes, or access the response body as it streams?

-Evidently jQuery does not provide this functionality due to browser compatibility issues, so this plugin adds this extra functionality for browsers that support these features (see compatibility notes below).
+Evidently jQuery does not provide this functionality due to browser compatibility issues, so this plugin adds this extra functionality for browsers that support these features (see compatibility notes in the README).

 This plugin works by adding a new method